Â鶹ƵµÀ

 Biography

-He was previously a Postdoctoral Research Fellow at the Department of Experimental Psychology at the University of Oxford.
+Before changing his research focus to metasciecne, Noam was trained as a Cognitive Neuroscientist, and was a Postdoctoral Research Fellow at the Department of Experimental Psychology at the University of Oxford.

 Authored work